MahrukhIftikhar/2017ee1_Library_Management/README.md

 1. On cmd go to the path where you saved/downloaded the code folder.
 2. Then type python manage.py runserver
 3. Go on browser and type http://127.0.0.1:8000 you will find a working website.
+# For login purpose
+There should be the database added to your mySQL Workbench.
+And in the settings.py change the database settings according to yours.